jingzhang36/website/content/en/docs/pipelines/tutorials/cicd-guide.md

 - Clone your fork to your local workstation.
 - Create a local git branch, say ci_example.
 And later on, any updates to the sample pipeline will be made on this branch.
+- Loadbalancer for ml-pipeline server.
 - On your local workstation
     - Install [Docker](https://www.docker.com/get-started).
     - Install the [Kubeflow Pipelines SDK](https://www.kubeflow.org/docs/pipelines/sdk/install-sdk/).

-### 3. Compile And Upload The Initial Housing Price Prediction Pipeline Version
+### 2. Compile and upload the initial house price prediction pipeline version

-- On your local ci_example branch, [compile](https://www.kubeflow.org/docs/pipelines/sdk/build-component/#compile-the-pipeline) the Housing Price Prediction pipeline.
-The source file of Housing Price Predication pipeline is [samples/contrib/versioned-pipeline-ci-samples/kaggle-ci-sample/pipeline.py](https://github.com/kubeflow/pipelines/blob/master/samples/contrib/versioned-pipeline-ci-samples/kaggle-ci-sample/pipeline.py).
+- On your local ci_example branch, [compile](https://www.kubeflow.org/docs/pipelines/sdk/build-component/#compile-the-pipeline) the House Price Prediction pipeline.
+The source file of House Price Predication pipeline is [samples/contrib/versioned-pipeline-ci-samples/kaggle-ci-sample/pipeline.py](https://github.com/kubeflow/pipelines/blob/master/samples/contrib/versioned-pipeline-ci-samples/kaggle-ci-sample/pipeline.py).

-### 4. Set up Google Cloud Build Trigger
+### 3. Set up Google Cloud Build trigger

 [Google Cloud Build](https://cloud.google.com/cloud-build/docs) supports automated builds using triggers.
-In particular, it supports Github triggers, e.g., the event of pushing changes to a certain Github branch can trigger a build in Google Cloud Build.
-Therefore, if we assume the updates to the pipeline mainfest will take place on the branch ci_sample, we can have set a trigger on the push event on this branch.
+In particular, it supports Github triggers, for example, the event of pushing changes to a certain Github branch can trigger a build in Google Cloud Build.
+Therefore, if we assume the updates to the pipeline manifest will take place on the branch ci_sample, we can have set a trigger on the push event on this branch.
 To set up a github trigger, two simple steps are needed.